IoannisMittas/StarWarsWiki/README.txt

 Retrofit2 and GSON were used for the network requests.

 The user can scroll the character list and click on a character to open it's detailed view.
-Every list in the app was implemented with RecyclerViews and the appropriate adapters.
+Every list in the app was implemented with RecyclerView and the appropriate adapter.

-When the user press the favourite button of a character, the character is saved in the favourite character list.
+When the user presses the favourite button of a character, the character is saved in the favourite character list.
-If the user pressed the button again, he is removed from the list.
-From a button in the toolbar, the user can open the Favourites screen to see a list of his favourite users.
+If the user presses the button again, the character is removed from the list.
+From a button in the toolbar, the user can open the Favourites screen to see a list of his favourite characters.

 There is also a sorting button in the toolbar.
 If it's pressed, characters default sorting by name turns into sorting by birth year.
 If it's pressed again, it's turned again into sorting by name.